 Dance Group (Zespół Taneczny) “Oberek”

-- the Senior & Masters groups rehearse on Sunday afternoons at 5pm
+- the Senior group rehearse on Saturday afternoons at 5pm

 We warmly invite anyone interested in taking part in Polish dancing to come along and join in!